Maria Cristina Garcia: Recent publications (2018-present)

 In The Refugee Challenge in Post-Cold War America (Oxford University Press), Garcia examines the most important political actors and issues for the development of the United States' refugee and asylum policy since 1989.

-An anthology, co-edited with Madeline Hsu and Maddalena Marinari, entitled A Nation of Immigrants Reconsidered: The U.S. in an Age of Restriction, 1924-1965 was published by the University of Illinois Press in the fall of 2018.
+An anthology, co-edited with Maddalena Marinari entitled Whose America?
+US Immigration Policy since 1980 was published by the University of Illinois Press in 2023.
+A second anthology, coedited with Madeline Hsu and Maddalena Marinari, entitled A Nation of Immigrants Reconsidered: The U.S. in an Age of Restriction, 1924-1965 was published by the University of Illinois Press in the fall of 2018.